-The purpose of this report is solely to describe the scope of our testing on internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Organization's internal control or on compliance.
-This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Organization's internal control and compliance.
+The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the organization's internal control or on compliance.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the organization's internal control and compliance.
 Accordingly, this report is not suitable for any other purpose.

-Ridgeland, Mississippi September 15, 2023 Watkins Word and Stafford, PUC
+Watkins Word and Stafford, PUC